Raniaelmorabet/alx-system_engineering-devops/0x00-shell_basics/README.md

    * this script display current directory contents with user and group IDs numerically with hidden files too
 7. welcome
    * this script display a directory named my first directory in the tmp directory
+8. betty in my first directory
+   * this script move the file betty from /tmp/ to /tmp/my first directory